Enhancing Feasibility and Safety of Nonlinear Model Predictive Control with Discrete-Time Control Barrier Functions: Introduction

 \subsubsection{Feasibility \& Safety}

-Among the formulations in discrete-time domain, the optimal control with discrete-time CBFs also encounter feasibility issues.
-The infeasibility issues come from the potential empty intersection between the reachable set and the safe region confined by CBF constraints at each time step.
-Moreover, there exists a tradeoff between safety performance and feasibility and they cannot be enhanced at the same time, discussed in \cite{zeng2020safety}.
-In other words, reducing decay rates of CBF constraints increases the system safety, but comes at the possibility of infeasibility.
-A potential way to partly handle the infeasibility issue is to adopt the CBF constraint only on the one-step, presented in the formulation MPC-GCBF in \cite{ma2021feasibility}.
+Among the formulations in the discrete-time domain, optimal control with discrete-time CBFs also encounter feasibility issues.
+The feasibility issues arise due to the potential empty intersection between the reachable set and the safe region confined by CBF constraints at each time step.
+Moreover, with current approaches, there exists a tradeoff between safety performance and feasibility and they cannot be enhanced at the same time, as discussed in \cite{zeng2020safety}.
+In other words, reducing the decay rate of CBF constraints increases the system safety, but comes at the possibility of infeasibility.
+A potential way to partly handle the feasibility issue is to adopt the CBF constraint only on the first time step as a one-step constraint, as presented in the formulation MPC-GCBF in \cite{ma2021feasibility}.
 This approach is shown to enhance the feasibility, however, we are still under the restriction between choosing feasibility and safety, as the intersection between the reachable set and the safe region at the first step could still potentially be empty.
+A soft constrained predictive safety filter with a terminal control barrier function is proposed in \cite{wabersich2021predictive}, which enhances the safety with respect to the model uncertainty.
+However, the tradeoff between feasibility and safety is unsolved.

 Similarly, feasibility is challenging to be guaranteed in the continuous domain.
-Many existing approaches relax the CLF constraint to resolve the conflict between CLF and CBF constraints, summarized in \cite{ames2019control}.
+Many existing approaches relax the CLF constraint to resolve the conflict between CLF and CBF constraints, as summarized in \cite{ames2019control}.
 However, the QP-based problem could become infeasible as the CBF constraint might violate the input constraint even when we relax the CLF constraint.
 In \cite{ames2016control}, a valid CBF is specifically designed for the adaptive cruise control scenario based on the system dynamics under input constraints, which could ensure the feasibility in the optimization.
 This approach solves the problem specifically for this system but not for general nonlinear systems.
 Recently in \cite{zeng2021feasibility}, the decay rates of CBF constraints are relaxed with optimization variables, which generally resolves the conflict between the CBF constraint and the input constraint and guarantees point-wise feasibility.